 What happened to the characters of this soap opera?
 Let's start with the politicians, mostly sidelined by Putin's emergence.
 In June 1999 Sobchak returned to Russia but he died eight months later, officially of a heart attack, at the same time that two of his aides died of heart attacks, raising suspicions of poisoning.
 Yury Luzhkov remained mayor of Moscow until September 2010, Luzhkov was fired from his post by then president Dmitry Medvedev for corruption after Luzhkov decided to rehabilitate Stalin (but he was never convicted of the crime).
 Alexander Lebed was governor of Krasnoyarsk Krai from 1998 until his death in the 2002 in a helicopter crash.
 Chubays remained chairman of the state-owned electrical power monopoly RAO UES from 1998 until 2008, and then became the chairman of the Russian Nanotechnology Corporation (RUSNANO), a well-respected businessman but estranged from politics.
 Yegor Gaidar died of a stroke at the end of 2009.
 Pavel Borodin was appointed by Putin to a honorary position as "state secretary" of the Union of Russia and Belarus.
 He was arrested in 2001 in the USA for money laundering but then released on bail.

 Then there are the oligarchs, who mostly left Russia.
 Gusinsky now lives in exile in Gibraltar.
 Berezovsky lived in Britain until his death, convicted in absentia of fraud and embezzlemen in Russia.
-Officially, he hanged himself.
+Officially, he hanged himself (in 2013).
 Abramovich moved to Israel after being governor of Chukotka Autonomous Okrug from 2000 to 2008.
 Khodorkovsky, who in 2003 was the wealthiest man in Russia, now lives in London.

 There were numerous investigators who pieced together Putin's story.
 Andrey Zykov was fired a year and half after in 2000 Russia's prosecutor general shut down his investigation on the grounds of "insufficient proof".
 Marina Salye has remained active and in March 2010 signed the online anti-Putin manifesto "Putin must go".
 Yury Skuratov was discredited in April 1999, when Putin, head of the FSB, and Yeltsin's interior minister Sergei Stepashin identified him in a compromising video, and was officially fired in April 2000 (and his successor quickly closed the Mabetex case).
 Mikhail Trepashkin was arrested in October 2003 by the FSB and convicted by a closed military court to four years of imprisonment for "revealing state secrets" and released in 2007.
 Sergey Yushenkov was assassinated in April 2003, hours after registering his political party for the forthcoming parliamentary elections.
 Yury Shchekochikhin died suddenly in July 2003 of a mysterious illness a few days before he was to travel to the USA to testify to the FBI.
 Artyom Borovik died in an aircraft crash in March 2000 just before the presidential elections won by Putin.
 Viktor Shenderovich was among the signatories of the online anti-Putin manifesto "Putin must go".
 Sergey Kolesnikov, who in December 2010 wrote an open letter to then president Dmitry Medvedev about large scale corruption at the Kremlin, left Russia.
 Felipe Turover, the source of the 1998 Italian newspaper report which revealed the Mabetex scheme, hides in Switzerland.